maidsafe/rfcs/0045-relocate-nodes/0045-relocate-nodes.md

 create more churn by relocating nodes.
 Therefore any two consecutive churn events with no data manipulation between them will not be counted.

+If there exists more than one node to relocate then the oldest node should be chosen.
+If two nodes have the same oldest age then the one that has been present for the most churn events is chosen to relocate.

 ### A node joining proof

 On joining a group a node will require to prove capablity.
 This is on every join attempt to a group